veverkap/copilot101-hubber/slides.md

 </style>

 <!--
 To install it you'll go to your respective marketplaces for your IDE and install the extension.
-Once ut's installed you'll need to authenticate with your GitHub account. and if you have accesss, you'll be able to use GitHub Copilot in your IDE.
+Once it's installed you'll need to authenticate with your GitHub account. and if you have accesss, you'll be able to use GitHub Copilot in your IDE.

 And it works with many languages - especially open source languages like javascript, typescript, python, java, python, go, ruby, and more.
 -->